Safely Loading .env Files with Special Characters in Bash

 fi

-# Export the variable
+# Export the variable using printf to avoid interpretation of special chars

-export "$key=$value"
+export "$key"

 fi